APEX41/CHECK-PRESENCE-v1.0/README.md

 In both repositories, It's impossible to do multiple check at once

-WARNING: if you to download the directory, make sure to download all file within
+WARNING: if you want to download the directory, make sure to download all file within